Valax321/Brewery/README.md

 ## License

-Source code in the `src/` folder is available under the GPL-3.0 license.
+All source code in this project is available under the MIT license.
-Examples in the `examples/` folder are available under the MIT license.